preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 + **Text Adjustment**: Use the arrows to adjust the text.
 The symbol in the middle is for centering the text on the shape.
 + **Colors**: You can set colors for background, border and text - and when the shape is selected, not selected or when the mouse hovers over the shape.

-2. Click "OK" to to add the shape or "CANCEL" if you don't want to.
+2. Click OK to to add the shape or CANCEL if you don't want to.

 Allowing authors to add shapes
 -------------------------------
-Note that you can allow authors to add new shapes even when using a Process Template.
+Note that you can allow authors to add new shapes even when using a process template.

 To make it possible for an author to draw shapes, select "Freeform" in the list.

-**Important Note!** If the author should be able to add clickable areas to a background image, the Process Template must contain Freeform.
+**Important Note!** If the author should be able to add clickable areas to a background image, the process template must contain Freeform.

 .. image:: process-templates-freeform-new.png

-**Tip!** If you add a Freeform shape intended for use for clickable areas on a background image, you should set the background colors to none, as such a Freeform shape will have to be transparent.
+**Tip!** If you add a freeform shape intended for use for clickable areas on a background image, you should set the background colors to none, as such a freeform shape will have to be transparent.

 To make it possible for an author to add images as shapes, select "Media" in the list.